lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

+#### enabled()

-6. Define variables and the "enabled()" function to track and check if the model is enabled or not.
-The model is disabled if “commandLineFlag”, the command line argument specifying the model IR .xml file (e.g. “-m”) , has not been set.
+Define variables and the enabled() function to track and check if the model is enabled or not.
+The model is disabled if "commandLineFlag", the command line argument specifying the model IR .xml file (e.g. “-m”) , has not been set.

 ```cpp
     mutable bool enablingChecked = false;